alexxcons/alexxcons.github.io/_posts/2020-06-08-thunar-GtkAction-and-a-big-mess.md

 Retrospective ignoring `GAction` might not have been my smartest move.
 Meanwhile I understood how `GAction` can be used with `GtkMenu`, and I will most likely go for it at some later point.

-Regarding [GtkUiManager](https://developer.gnome.org/gtk3/stable/GtkUIManager.html): The definition of menu-items of thunar was scattered across [7 different *-ui.xml files](https://gitlab.xfce.org/xfce/thunar/-/commit/ed46f9c3baa3533629d8c1000511300fb0e6fdd5), making it hard to figure out what belongs together.
+Regarding [GtkUiManager](https://developer.gnome.org/gtk3/stable/GtkUIManager.html): The definition of menu-items of Thunar was scattered across [7 different *-ui.xml files](https://gitlab.xfce.org/xfce/thunar/-/commit/ed46f9c3baa3533629d8c1000511300fb0e6fdd5), making it hard to figure out what belongs together.
 Because of that I decided to just get rid of `GtkUiManager`, and create menu-items in the code instead of predefining their order in xml.
 IMO the usage of xml files to build GUI's might be nice for static GUI's, though IMO for dynamic menu-creation it just introduces unnecessary complexity.

 So I started to build `XfceGtkActionEntry` and some support methods.`XfceGtkActionEntry` is a structure which holds labels, tooltips, icons, types, the accelerator paths and callbacks to the related actions.
 Like `GtkActionEntry` it is just a struct and can be filled in a static way.